tact-lang/tact-language-server/CONTRIBUTING.md

 It's recommended to set up your editor to automatically format code on save and to install an ESLint plugin for real-time feedback.

+## Pre-commit Hooks

+This project uses [Husky](https://typicode.github.io/husky/) to manage pre-commit hooks.
+The hooks are configured to run linters and formatters before each commit to ensure code quality and consistency.
+The setup is triggered by the `postinstall` script in `package.json`.